AvionosLLC/purge-surgeon/README.md

 ## Configuration

-### Akamai Purge Replication Event Handler Configuration
+### Akamai Purge Replication Preprocessor Configuration

 Enable/disable the Akamai replication preprocessor and configure which resource paths should be purged and/or excluded from purging.